mnit-rtmc/iris/docs/dms.md

 Select `View ➔ Message Signs ➔ DMS` menu item

-A _dynamic message sign_ (DMS) is a sign which is capable of changing thei message displayed to motorists.
-They can be classified as _character-matrix_, _line-matrix_ and _full-matrix_, depending on the spacing between pixels.
-Some are monochrome, and some support full color display.
-All of these configurations are supported by IRIS.
+A _dynamic message sign_ (DMS) is a sign which is capable of changing the message displayed to motorists.
+They can be classified as _character-matrix_, _line-matrix_ or _full-matrix_ depending on the spacing between pixels.
+Some are monochrome and others support full color display.
+All of these configurations are supported.

 The following operations can be performed on a DMS: